dddrrreee/cs140e-23win/labs/4-cross-checking/README.md

   - `make cksum`: will run all the specified tests and reduce their entire output to a single integer using the `cksum` program.
 You can quickly determine if you get the same result as your partner(s) by just comparing this integer.
+  - `make checkoff` will compute all the checksums.

 ##### Making  code behave the same on illegal inputs